Narrowroad/big_mac_index_json/README.md

 Check out [The Economist's Big Mac Index site](http://www.economist.com/content/big-mac-index) for more information on the project and the concepts purchasing power and currency valuations.

+## Contributing

+Contributions are welcome.
+Simple follow the same pattern for the previous files by release date.

+## Warranty

-This data comes with no warranty.
+**This data comes with no warranty.**